-Minimum 5 subjects at GCSE Grade 5/BTEC Level 2 Pass or higher including at least one Grade 5 (or higher) in either GCSE English or Mathematics (other subject must be at least a Grade 4), or a B grade in any GCSE Design Technology subject
+Minimum 5 subjects at GCSE Grade 5/BTEC Level 2 Merit or higher:

+- Grade 5 in GCSE English Language or Literature. - Grade 5 in GCSE Mathematics.

 This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge, and confidence to succeed in the creative industries.
 They will investigate historical, social, cultural, environmental, and economic influences on design and technology, whilst enjoying opportunities to put their learning in to practice by producing products of their choice.
 Students will gain a real understanding of what it means to be a designer, alongside the knowledge and skills sought by higher education and employers